-If the client's identity is omitted from an appraisal report, the appraiser must (1) identify the client in the workfile, and (2) provide a notice in the appraisal report that the identity of the client has been omitted in accordance with the client's request...
+An appraiser must use care when identifying the client to avoid violations of the Confidentiality section of the ETHICS RULE.
+If a client requests that the client's identity be withheld from the report, the appraiser may comply with this request.
+In these instances, the appraiser must document the identity of the client in the workfile and must state in the report that the identity of the client has been withheld at the client's request.